toivotuo/tapestry/tapestry/fex/README.rst

-File exchanger
+File Exchanger
 ==============

-Documenting the 'fex' app is left as future work.
+The File Exchanger or 'fex' app provides facilities for a Tapestry instance to send and receive payment messages from PSUs or PSPs as well as from peer or upstream CSMs.

+..
+FIXME: Not ready this documentation is.